theYeeti/pact-lang.org/docs/beginner/pact-accounts-and-transfers.md

 Congratulations on completing the **Accounts and Transfers Tutorial**!

-In this tutorial, you built a **Simple Payment** application that create accounts, view account balances, and make payments between accounts.
+In this tutorial, you built a **Simple Payment** application that creates accounts, views account balances, and makes payments between accounts.
 This is an important function of smart contracts and will set you up to create more complex applications using accounts and transfers.

 This is a key feature of many smart contracts and can be extended into all types of use cases.
 Take some time now to experiment with these features to try them out in creative new ways.